Do you need a chef for your retreat?

 The dining table is where guests have the opportunity to come together, socialise and unite over food, 3 times a day, so it’s no surprise that food plays a very important role in each and every retreat.
 However feeding a large group of people, sourcing food, and managing a budget can be a headache for a retreat owner, so why don’t you recruit a specialist retreat chef to handle all of this for you?

 Retreats are my thing.
-I have been specialising in catering retreats for over 5 years, now and have catered 50 retreats in that time.
+I have been specialising in catering retreats for 9 years, now and have catered over 70 retreats in that time.
 Retreats have ranged from short weekend getaways at a manor house in Somerset, to 5 nights in a private villa on the Amalfi Coast.
 They might have a yoga or fitness focus, nutrition or self-development, but good food is a common denominator.

-Work as a retreat chef is varied from driving a left-hand drive car, negotiating European supermarkets, to managing serious allergies and of course plating up delicious food.
-Over 50 retreats I have gained a huge amount of experience to deliver you the best experience for your guests.
-I have also attended many yoga retreats as a guest myself, which is what initially drew me to the role, this enables me to fully understand the needs of a retreat guest.
+Work as a retreat chef is constantly evolving – managing a new kitchen set up and equipment in situ with each retreat, managing guests serious allergies.
+I have gained a huge amount of experience to deliver you the best experience for your guests.
+I have also attended many retreats as a guest which enables me to fully understand the needs of a retreat guest.

 I usually suggest a buffet breakfast and lunch, so guests can choose to fill their plates to suit their appetites, and then a plated sit down dinner for the evening meal so guests can enjoy the experience to the fullest.
 Long dinners with friends are always my favourite parts of a holiday, and provide an extended time to sit and chat, review the day and put the world to right!
 I often join the guests for dinner and am always happy to chat about my recipes and share cooking tips.